clawpack/doc/doc/googleearth_plotting.rst

    Aliasing effects removed by properly setting `kml_dpi` and `kml_figsize`

-While the above removes aliasing artifacts, you may still find that the resolution is unacceptable, especially when zooming into to close up views of shorelines, for example.
-In this case, you can increase the resolution of the figure in multiples that remain consistent with the coarse grid and refinement factors.
-For best results increase the resolution by factors of 4.
+While the above removes aliasing artifacts, you may still find that the resolution is unacceptable, especially when viewing close-up views of shorelines, for example.
+In this case, you can increase the resolution of the figure in integer factors that remain consistent with the coarse grid and refinement factors.

 It might not be possible to fully resolve all levels of a large simulation with many refinement levels because the resulting image